Dear Mr. Electrician: How do I go about adding bathroom fan switch to my existing bathroom light switch to control my bathroom fan separately?

-I start to pull the wires through into the new box a little at a time.
+I start to pull the wires through into the new two gang old work switch box a little at a time.
 As I push the box closer to the wall I continue to pull each wire until the box sits inside the wall.

 PATCHING THE HOLES

 The almost finished switch installation.
-The homeowner wanted her old locater light switch installed with the new bath fan switch.
+The homeowner wanted her existing locator light switch installed with the new bath fan switch.

 The joints do not need to be taped due to the angle cut of the drywall.
 Let the joint compound dry overnight.
-Next day smooth it a little with a damp sponge and then apply a second coat.
+Next day smooth it a little with a damp sponge or fine sandpaper and then apply a second coat.
 A third coat may be needed to finish.

 For large ceiling pieces I will install a block of wood or two to screw the piece of drywall into to keep it in place until the compound dries.

 The old ceiling fan had a plastic housing which made removal easier.
 I just kept breaking pieces off with my pliers.

 The new Panasonic bathroom fan housing with a dusty interior from my work.
 I usually wipe them down before installing the motor and grill.
 Panasonic fans are made for retro fitting into existing fan locations.
 I particularly like the WhisperFit Panasonic fan models as they have a low profile and are rated for use with either 3 inch or 4 inch air ducts.

 Above is the finished Panasonic bathroom fan grill which is controlled by its own separate wall switch.